rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 good idea of how our app performs on a day to day basis.

 We also need to model how our app is going to scale over time.
+For this purpose we are going to make one more assumption: The user flows are still the same as the user base grows and no flows will be added.
-For that we need to play with the user base of the app, to se how it performs as the user base grows.
+With that in mind the only thing left to do is play with the user base of the app and adjust the number of users, to see how it performs as the user base grows.
 After our model of the reality is defined it's easy to scale it up or down.
-The only modifications needed are in the number users that will be runinng concurrently.
+The only modifications needed are in the number of users that will be runinng concurrently.
 A very solid approach to start is to divide by 100, 75, 50, and 25 the user base provided by the client.
 After the calculations are rerun we will have five scenarios that represent diferent user bases with the same flows in consideration.
 If you want to scale further than the user base provided by the client, mutipliying by 1.25, 1.5, and 1.75 should give you an idea of that.
 A simple excel sheet should do the trick of keeping track of how many users every scenario has.

-And that's our user base for the Load tests.
+And that's our user base for the load tests.

 In the next post we will define user flows and set up Apache Jmeter to perform them.